 Venom: Let There Be Carnage delivers more of the best from the first movie.
 This being the oh-so-sweet bromance between Eddie Brock and his riotous symbiote.

 Venom: Let There Be Carnage Synopsis

-A year after their initial meeting, serial killer Cletus Kasady continues to speak only to Eddie Brock, much to Brock and police officer Patrick Mulligan’s disgust.
+A year after their first meeting, serial killer Cletus Kasady continues to speak only to Eddie Brock, much to Brock and police officer Patrick Mulligan’s disgust.
 After one such interview, Venom correctly deduces the burial spots of Kasady’s victims, resulting in the killer being sentenced to death and Brock enjoying a career boost.
-During a subsequent encounter, Kasady ingests a fragment of Venom and quickly develops superior symbiote powers.
+In a subsequent encounter, however, Kasady ingests a fragment of Venom and quickly develops superior symbiote powers.
 Massacring law enforcers and breaking out of jail, Kasady proceeds to wreak havoc and free his lover from imprisonment.
-His obsession with Brock also deepens.
+His obsession with Brock also intensifies.
 Likewise, his symbiote is determined to slaughter Venom, whom it regards as a competitor.

 So … the same happened with this sequel.
 Since June, I’ve been looking forward to its release, but entirely forgot about it because of COVID worries.
 Only last Monday did I realize, OMG, it was released over a fortnight ago?

 And so to the cinema I went, on a Friday afternoon.
 And it turned out not quite the unforgettable delight I thought it would be.

 To be clear, I’m not saying the movie is bad or disappointing.
 Less than a hundred minutes, it’s short and sweet.
 There’s also enough humour, horror, action, and goo to keep you reaching for popcorn.

 Tom Hardy and Woody Harrelson likewise threw in their best.
 Not exactly award-winning performances, I’d say, but I have no complaints.
 Even if I nitpick.